 Again, watch your supply, how baby is feeling and hunger cues, dirty diapers, and keep water intake up.
 If you notice your supply dropping, please let us know and we will adjust accordingly!

-Included are three exercise plans (gym, at home and beginner) for you to use.
+Included are three exercise plans for you to use (gym, at home, and beginner).
 If you have not worked out in a while or are new to exercising, I want you to use the beginner plan until you are more comfortable with exercising and can safely move to the at home or gym version.
 My workouts are meant to be short and effective while not over training!
 If you only have 30 minutes to do the workout, only do 30 minutes!

 If you are injured or something hurts, I want you to stop!
-We are working to prevent injury and illnesses and not aggravate them.
-You will not need to adjust macros if you are injured as our body still needs fuel to heal.
-I do suggest that you go to the doctor and get looked at to know what the problem is your restrictions and when you can resume working out again.
+We are working to prevent injury and illnesses - not aggravate them.
+Adjusting macros isn't necessary when you are injured as the body still needs fuel to heal.